LukeHjo/LukeHjo-Ltd/README.md

 ### About Us
 ---

 Hey!
-We are LukeHjo Ltd. We are a tema of software engineers from Sweden.
+We are LukeHjo Ltd. We are a team of software engineers from Sweden.
 We work on various projects all the time such as [github.com/luke-beep/guide-to-optimizing-windows](https://github.com/luke-beep/guide-to-optimizing-windows).
-Or [https://lukehjo.rocks](https://lukehjo.rocks)
+Or [https://lukehjo.rocks](https://lukehjo.rocks).

 [<img align="left" alt="Our's Portfolio" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />](https://lukehjo.rocks/)